yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-In ROCm SDK 6.3.0, omniperf is rebranded as **rocprof-compute**.
+In ROCm SDK 6.3.0, omniperf has been rebranded as **rocprof-compute**.
 Dispite the active support of MI300X/MI300A, it is not by default shipped with ROCm SDK **6.3.0**.
-But setting up the ROCm compute profiler is nothing more than three easier steps demonstrated in [Tools-dockerhub](https://github.com/yiakwy-xpu-ml-framework-team/Tools-dockerhub).
+But setting up the ROCm compute profiler is nothing more than three simple steps as demonstrated in [Tools-dockerhub](https://github.com/yiakwy-xpu-ml-framework-team/Tools-dockerhub).

 <br />

-Now, on chip overhead will be immedately reduced to **20W** from **41W** cycles after applying the [optimization we proposed](https://github.com/yiakwy-xpu-ml-framework-team/AMD-sglang-benchmark-fork/blob/790a832385a02d5f52ad627af333ca1c992e24de/sgl-kernel/src/sgl-kernel/csrc/moe_align_kernel.cu#L233)[PR#3613](https://github.com/sgl-project/sglang/pull/3613):
+Now, on chip overhead will be immedately reduced to **20W** cycles from last **41W** cycles after applying the [optimization we proposed](https://github.com/yiakwy-xpu-ml-framework-team/AMD-sglang-benchmark-fork/blob/790a832385a02d5f52ad627af333ca1c992e24de/sgl-kernel/src/sgl-kernel/csrc/moe_align_kernel.cu#L233) in [PR#3613](https://github.com/sgl-project/sglang/pull/3613):

 <br />